rlscudder/hello-world/README.md

 # hello-world

 I'm rlscudder.
-New to GitHub.
+I'm learning how to use GitHub.
-Interested in big-data analysis and visualization.
 My day job is mowing.